 - explore the educational uses and design of a variety of technologies (e.g., robotics systems; computational media, 3D printing, social media, multimedia, open online courses)

 Recent graduates have accepted positions in K-12, community college, university, organization, and corporate settings as educational media and online learning developers, instructional designers, higher education technology leadership (e.g., Director of Online Teaching & Learning), and technology integration specialists.

-We seek to build a vibrant community of practitioners and researchers, and thus students of a variety of backgrounds (e.g., mathematics, the sciences, arts and history, business, engineering, and so on) are encouraged to apply.
-In fact, we believe this orientation reflects the complexities and various contexts in which technologies and media intersect with problems of teaching and learning.
+Because the College of Education comprises a vibrant community of learners and scholars, students from a variety of academic backgrounds and work experiences (mathematics, the sciences, arts and history, business, engineering) are encouraged to apply.
+In fact, we believe this orientation reflects the complexities and contexts in which technology and media intersect with teaching and learning.

 - strong record of academic success, including excellent recommendations

 - interest in and potential for rigorous scholarly activity

 - Interest in and potential for design of educational technology

 - interest in and ability to work in collaborative teams

 Learning, media & technology faculty research and teaching Interests